AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/Speech_Emotion_Detection/README.md

 # 4- Splitting the data frame
 Dividing the dataset into 3 data frame Training, Validation and Testing.
 The Validation data frame provided an unbiased evaluation of a model fit on the training data frame.

-# 5- Creating the models
+# 5- Creating and evaluating the models
 ![Test Image 5](https://github.com/AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/blob/master/Speech_Emotion_Detection/images/result.png)
 # Machine Learning:
 The following are the steps that I used to create and evaluate the Machine Learning model: